-KU's Bachelor of Science in Architectural Engineering (BS ARCE) degree program, established in 1912, is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology, Inc. (ABET).
-Information about ABET's accreditation policies and processes can be found via www.abet.org.
+The Architectural Engineering Bachelor of Science program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 KU's BS ARCE program has been accredited continuously since accreditation of architectural engineering programs began in October 1936 by the ECPD; ECPD renamed itself ABET in 1980.

-The objective of KU's BS ARCE program is to prepare students for professional engineering practice or graduate study in the analysis, design, construction, and operation of building systems.
+Graduates who pursue a career in Architectural Engineering will be successfully engaged in professional engineering or graduate study in the analysis, design, construction, and operation of building systems.

 The program utilizes the standard (a) through (k) outcomes provided by EAC/ABET:

 (a) an ability to apply knowledge of mathematics, science, and engineering

 (b) an ability to design and conduct experiments, as well as to analyze and interpret data